WebOfTrustInfo/rwot5-boston/draft-documents/smarm.md

     -   compiles to native code for production, with appropriate obfuscation to prevent side channel attacks
-    -   however "development environment" can be more loose for fast "live hacking" (have a mutable toplevel, do type checking only at runtime)
+    -   however "development environment" can be more loose for fast "live hacking" (have a mutable toplevel, etc)
     -   Many lisps have long supported both interpreted and compiled code so we don't need to "make a choice"
 -   ISO-8859-1 strings only (sorry! unicode strings would require